-- 1. Development within each Hamlet (HM) or Village (VL) district shall be clustered to promote walking and relationships between building users. - 2.
-At least 80% of all lots within any individual Hamlet (HM) or Village (VL) district must share a side or rear lot line with, or be located immediately across a thoroughfare from, at least two other lots not used for open space and in the same development. - 3.
-No more than 5% of single-family residential lots within an individual Hamlet (HM) or Village (VL) district may be larger than 0.5 acres. - B. Building setbacks. - Setbacks shall not apply to lots exclusively used for common mailboxes or other community amenities. - 2.
+- 1. Development within each Hamlet (HM) or Village (VL) district shall be clustered to promote walking and relationships between building users. - At least 80% of all lots within any individual Hamlet (HM) or Village (VL) district must share a side or rear lot line with, or be located immediately across a thoroughfare from, at least two other lots not used for open space and in the same development. - No more than 5% of single-family residential lots within an individual Hamlet (HM) or Village (VL) district may be larger than 0.5 acres. - B. Building setbacks. - Setbacks shall not apply to lots exclusively used for common mailboxes or other community amenities. - 2.
 Any building used for human occupancy must be set back 40 feet from any easement containing a gathering or transmission line. - C. Required Setbacks and Maximum Building Height.
 The required setbacks and maximum building height regulations shall be as shown in the following table, unless alternate standards are approved by City Council.

-Rural (RL) HC, HM, and VL Districts District Roads Streets Commercial Streets Avenues and Boulevards Maximum building height 40 feet 45 feet 45 feet 50 feet (HC) 60 feet (HM and VL) 50 feet (HC) 60 feet (HM) 80 feet (VL) Facade setback 60 feet min.
+Dural (DL) HC, HM, and VL Districts Rural (RL) District Roads Streets Commercial Streets Avenues and Boulevards Maximum building height 40 feet 45 feet 45 feet 50 feet (HC) 60 feet (HM and VL) 50 feet (HC) 60 feet (HM) 80 feet (VL) Facade setback 60 feet min.
 20 feet min.
-5 feet min. b 10 feet max.
-10 feet max.b 10 feet max.b Side setback 25 feet min.
-10 feet min. nonea 5 feet max.a 5 feet max.a Rear setback 50 feet min.
-15 feet min. none none none
+5 feet min. be 10 feet max.
+10 feet max. ^{be} 10 feet max.be Side setback 25 feet min.
+10 feet min.
+Nnone ^{ab} 5 feet max.ab 5 feet max.ab Rear setback 50 feet min.
+15 feet min. none none none eb Applies to all facades that face a thoroughfare or open space

-^a Or greater if required by building code
+^{ba} Or greater if required by building code